veirs/test-1.0.0/README.md

-This is a test of building a deployment project temp opens a window with a button
+This is a test of building a deployment project based on a Qt project titled temp which opens a window with a button